c-neto/carlosneto.dev/blog/2023/2023-11-02-logstash-modular-pipelines.md

 Understanding Observability requirements is essential for effectively harnessing the tool's features.
 Occasionally, the Logstash Module Structure may introduce unnecessary complexity, especially in scenarios involving a limited number of applications.

-I have implemented this structure and witnessed significant improvements in maintainability, particularly in the advantages it brings to testing, where I can easily assess my filter logics with a simple a environment variable value change.
+I have implemented this structure and witnessed significant improvements in maintainability, particularly in the __Tests__ advantages mentioned, where I can easily test my `filter` logics with a simple a environment variable value change.

 I genuinely appreciate this structure because my primary goal is to simplify and make it easier the maintainability, but it’s important to recognize that __every case is unique, and each context presents its own complexity and challenges__.
-Therefore, only adopt this structure if solves a real and existing code duplication problem and the `filter` code is hard to test.
+Therefore, I suggests this structure only if solves a existing code duplication case or if `filter` code is hard to test.

 ## References